AOx0/github_page/blog/test.md

 The next update is to make this code accept any character `match_char` to parse.

-The update demands us to update the error enumerator to include more information, what character expects and what it found.
+The update demands we update the error enumerator to include more information, what the character expects, and what it found.

 ```rust
 #[derive(Debug)]